KyperTech/generator-kyper-react/README.md

 #### Container
 **NOTE:** Containers are synonymous with *Smart Components* and *Linked-State Components*

-To create a container named *Cars* run: `yo webpack-redux-react:container Cars`
+To create a container named *Cars* run: `yo kyper-react:container Cars`

 Creates a folder within `/containers` that matches the name provided.
 Below is the result of the command above being run: